Payson S. Wild Professor of Political Science | IPR Associate Director | Chair of IPR’s Program on Politics

 James Druckman's research focuses on political preference formation and communication.
 His most recent work examines how citizens make political, economic, and social decisions in various different contexts (e.g., settings with multiple competing messages, online information, deliberation).
 He also has explored the relationship between citizens' preferences and public policy, and how political elites make decisions under varying institutional conditions.

 Druckman's work has been recognized with numerous awards including over 15 best paper/book awards; he also has received grant support from such entities as the National Science Foundation, the McKnight Foundation, the Russell Sage Foundation, and Phi Beta Kappa.
 He was elected to the American Academy of Arts and Sciences (pdf) in 2012 and also, in 2012, received a John Simon Guggenheim Memorial Foundation Fellowship.
 In 2014, he received Northwestern’s Martin E. and Gertrude G. Walder Award for Research Excellence.
-His teaching/advising has been recognized with the Outstanding Award for Freshman Advising, and an Outstanding Faculty citation by Northwestern's Associated Student Government, and the Karl Rosengren Faculty Mentoring Award.
+His teaching/advising has been recognized with the Outstanding Award for Freshman Advising, an Outstanding Faculty citation by Northwestern's Associated Student Government, and the Karl Rosengren Faculty Mentoring Award.